Anishcharith/StockMarketDiscount/README.md

 # StockMarketDiscount
 Every quarter the share price of a stock is discounted before the results are out.
 Most of the cases the price is either over-discounted or under-discounted.
 This machine learning code predicts the true price, by feeding to it the result data.
 The code uses linear regression on 8 features that are disclosed with the Quarterly result

-To use this code, download the repository and add the previous company data as well as the stock closing price the day of the result the required data for Companies listed in Indian markets can be found in screener.in
+To use this code, download the repository and add the previous company data as well as the stock closing price the day of the result.
+The required data for Companies listed in Indian markets can be found in screener.in

 save